Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 Casting jigs are the most multi-purpose of lures, as they have a design that helps them stand up off the floor of lakes, oceans, or rivers.
 As a result, most fish types will go after a casting jig.

-Casting jigs allow you to add on a rattle and various jig trailers such as grubs, crawfish, or other tempting shapes.
+Casting jigs allows you to add on a rattle and various jig trailers such as grubs, crawfish, or other tempting shapes.

 3. Grass Jigs